dwringer/composition-nodes/README.md

 Rotate the hue of an image in one of several different color spaces.

-### Blend Latents (Masked)
+### Blend Latents/Noise (Masked)

-Use a mask to blend part of one latents tensor into another.
+Use a mask to blend part of one latents/noise tensor into another.
 Can be used to "renoise" sections during a multi-stage [masked] denoising process.

 ### Enhance Image